AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-detach-disk.md

-<properties
+---
-    pageTitle="Detach a data disk from a Windows VM | Azure" description="Learn to detach a data disk from a virtual machine in Azure using the Resource Manager deployment model." services="virtual-machines-windows"
+title: Detach a data disk from a Windows VM | Azure
+description: Learn to detach a data disk from a virtual machine in Azure using the Resource Manager deployment model.
-    documentationcenter=""
-    author="cynthn"
-    manager="timlt"
-    editor=""
-    tags="azure-service-management" />
-<tags
-    ms.assetid="13180343-ac49-4a3a-85d8-0ead95e2028c"
-    ms.service="virtual-machines-windows"
-    ms.workload="infrastructure-services"
-    ms.tgt_pltfrm="vm-windows"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="09/27/2016"
-    wacn.date=""
-    ms.author="cynthn" />
+services: virtual-machines-windows
+documentationcenter: ''
+author: cynthn
+manager: timlt
+editor: ''
+tags: azure-service-management

+ms.assetid: 13180343-ac49-4a3a-85d8-0ead95e2028c
+ms.service: virtual-machines-windows
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: vm-windows
+ms.devlang: na
+ms.topic: article
+ms.date: 09/27/2016
+wacn.date: ''
+ms.author: cynthn
+---

 # How to detach a data disk from a Windows virtual machine
 When you no longer need a data disk that's attached to a virtual machine, you can easily detach it.
 This removes the disk from the virtual machine, but doesn't remove it from storage.

-> [AZURE.WARNING]
+> [!WARNING]
 > If you detach a disk it is not automatically deleted.
 If you have subscribed to Premium storage, you will continue to incur storage charges for the disk.
-For more information refer to [Pricing and Billing when using Premium Storage](/documentation/articles/storage-premium-storage/#pricing-and-billing).
+For more information refer to [Pricing and Billing when using Premium Storage](../storage/storage-premium-storage.md#pricing-and-billing).
 >
 >